vivek-gurumoorthy/School_District_Analysis/README.md

 :-------------------------:
 ![image](https://user-images.githubusercontent.com/108832056/184419618-c53f0c33-332c-4339-9810-39af8416efb7.png)

+* School performance by school size was also completely unaffected by removal of Thomas High School's 9th grade scores.
+It appears from the information displayed in this DataFrame that both Small and Medium schools appear to, on average, demonstrate superior student performance in comparison with Large schools.
+Further, Medium schools appear to slightly outperform Small schools on average, having the highest overall passing percentage and reading passing percentage.
+Small schools, having the highest math score on average, also tied with Medium schools in the metrics of average reading score, percentage passing math, and percentage passing reading.
+While the difference between Small and Medium schools is difficult to assess, it appears that both of these schools greatly outperform Large schools on average, as Large schools recorded the lowest score for all metrics.

 * Scores by school type

 School Type DataFrame Prior to Removal of Thomas High School 9th Grade Scores            |